How to stop dog nipping when excited. A helpful guide.

 Exercising your dog should always be part of the routine.
 However, if you have noticed that your dog is getting too excited too fast and starts to mouth, consider increasing more exercise than play.
 For instance, you can increase the distance you walk your dog every morning and evening.
-Increase the exercises in order to burn up the extra energy your dog is generating.
+Increase the practices to burn up the extra energy your dog generates.

-Exercise is also a great way to prevent boredom when you are away from home.
+Exercise is also a great way to prevent boredom while away from home.
 Not only will he be tired from all the exercising but also mentally stimulated.
-When we walk our dogs outside, we are exposing them to the outside world.
-They get to see new things every other day and sometimes they get to play with other dogs, which is good for their socialization.
+When we walk our dogs outside, we expose them to the outside world.
+They see new things every other day, and sometimes they play with other dogs, which is good for their socialization.

-Playing with your dog also helps you to associate with your dog and establish a special bond.
+Playing with your dog also helps you associate with and establish a special bond.
 Understand that this bond guarantees safety for your dog even when you are away from home.
 Well.
-Exercising and playing will not prevent mouthing directly but you will be able to reinforce training easily.
+Exercising and playing will not prevent mouthing directly, but you will be able to reinforce training quickly.

 Ignore your dog

-In most cases, your dog will nip at you during play, or even feeding time.
-It is as a result of the excitement that comes with either of the activities.
+In most cases, your dog will nip at you during play or even feeding.
+It is a result of the excitement that comes with either of the activities.
 In other scenarios, your dog will jump and wag his tail upon your arrival from work.
-It is a result of the joy that comes with seeing you after being separated for so long.
+It results from the joy of seeing you after being separated for so long.
 In addition, feeding time is always a joyful time for your dog.
-Some dogs are unable to control the excitement and may nip at your hands when you are trying to feed them.
+Some dogs cannot control the excitement and may nip at your hands while trying to feed them.